Back to Blog

 Real example from last week:

-I uploaded a letter about CCA selections.
-Instead of me reading the whole thing, extracting dates, adding to my calendar, setting reminders, and telling my husband...
+I used the share function to send a screenshot of a massive WhatsApp message from the swimming coach straight to the app.
+Instead of me reading the whole thing, extracting dates, adding them to my calendar, setting reminders, and telling my husband...

 briefly.family just... did it.